voborgus/lmru--tech/content/en/values/technology.md

 ### 6. We build robust applications and infrastructure.

 * We response accurately and correctly handle wrong inputs.
+* Services provides <abbr data-toggle="tooltip" title="Service Level Objective is a goal that service provider wants to reach.
+Google it for details.">SLO</abbr> and controls them.
 * We handle partial outages.
 * Infrastructure for key systems allows to have master-master replication.